Typhoon Paka

-Typhoon Paka, known in the Philippines as Super Typhoon Rubing, was an extremely powerful and long-lived storm that devastated Guam and the Marshall Islands in December 1997.
-One of the strongest Pacific typhoons ever recorded in the month of December, Paka was the last tropical cyclone of the 1997 Pacific hurricane and typhoon seasons and the last of a record eleven super typhoons that formed in 1997.
-Paka, which is the Hawaiian name for Pat, developed on 28 November from a trough well to the southwest of Hawaii.
+Typhoon Paka, (Note: Paka is the Hawaiian name for Pat) named Rubing by PAGASA, was an extremely powerful and long-lived storm that devastated Guam and the Marshall Islands in December 1997, produced the second-highest accumulated cyclone energy—a metric used to measure the total energy generated by tropical cyclones—of any individual cyclone on record in the basin.
+One of the strongest Pacific typhoons ever recorded in December, Paka was the last tropical cyclone of the 1997 Pacific hurricane season and 1997 Pacific typhoon season and the last of a record eleven super typhoons that formed in 1997.
+Paka developed on 28 November from a trough well to the southwest of Hawaii.
 The storm tracked generally westward for much of its duration, and on 7 December it crossed into the western Pacific Ocean.
 Much of its track was characterized by fluctuations in intensity, and on 10 December the cyclone attained typhoon status as it crossed the Marshall Islands.
 On 16 December, Paka struck Guam and Rota with winds of 230 km/h, and it strengthened further to reach peak winds on 18 December over open waters as the final super typhoon of the year.
-Subsequently, it underwent a steady weakening trend, and on 23 December Paka dissipated.
+Subsequently, it underwent a steady weakening trend, and on 23 December, Paka dissipated.